Medinea obtained an Erasmus+ grant for its 2021-2023 programme.

 Working within a tense geopolitical context, which is now aggravated by the pandemic crisis, the Medinea network is convinced that culture, artistic education, and creation is the way to approach dialogue and intercultural relations between different peoples.

 With this new programme, Medinea and its partners and collaborators intend to contribute to meeting the needs of the Mediterranean cultural and creative sectors: to energise and nourish the dialogue between the countries of the Mediterranean basin and to strengthen the role of the sectors in favour of social inclusion and professional integration of young artists.
 The selection of artists as well as the recruitment of pedagogical teams and the elaboration of curricula are carried out with particular attention to gender equality and diversity.

-The programme will be coordinated by the Festival d’Aix-en-Provence, and brings together a consortium of six leading musical and cultural institutions from six countries from the Mediterranean basin:
+The programme is coordinated by the Festival d’Aix-en-Provence, and brings together a consortium of six leading musical and cultural institutions from six countries from the Mediterranean basin:

 This programme will be available from January 2022.

-Four Medinea sessions, led by Fabrizio Cassol, composer and saxophonist: every training session includes a dozen young artists from various backgrounds, including jazz and traditional music of the Mediterranean.
+Four Medinea sessions are led by Fabrizio Cassol, composer and saxophonist.
+Eevery training session includes a dozen young artists from various backgrounds, including jazz and traditional music of the Mediterranean.
 These various “constellations” compose works together, that they must then organise into a musical programme and present in concert form at the end of each residency.

 This is the third Medinea program to receive support from the European Union since 2018.